Eveready Harton in Buried Treasure: Plot

-A title card states that Eveready has escaped "a band of Hoary Amazens [sic]" with "his treasure", ending on a desert island.
+A title card states that Eveready has escaped "a band of Hoary Amazens[sic]" with "his treasure", ending on a desert island.

+Multiple shots ensue of several sex scenes.

+A walking penis chases a woman around the room before she grabs a hold of a chandelier, the penis jumping at her before landing into her vagina.

+The next shot features a very loose depiction of Adam and Eve, a visual gag showing Adam's penis as the snake slithering into Eve's vagina.

+The next shot features Krazy Kat and Ignatz engaging in anal sex, before being sucked into Krazy's anus.

+The last shot depicts a woman and a man's faces morphing into a anus and a penis, before the entire scene explodes into black, fading into the main scene.

 Eveready is sleeping and awakens to two flies buzzing around the head of his erect penis.
 He shoots at them, causing the penis to briefly detach and hide.
 After re-attaching it, he looks around with binoculars, and spies dogs, snakes, and birds having sex, then a woman masturbating with a dildo.
 He goes to her, first using a wheel to support his penis, then using it as a third leg.

 The woman invites Eveready to fondle her breast.
 After licking and squeezing it, it squirts milk into his mouth, which he welcomes.
-Her labia reaches out to kiss the head of Eveready's penis.
+Her labia reach out to kiss the head of Eveready's penis.
 He attempts to penetrate her vagina, but is unable to because it is blocked: he removes an alarm clock and a shoe before he can do so.
 The penis is suddenly snapped by a crab, and it pulls out and flees, with the crab clinging to it by its claw.
 Eveready runs after the penis, which finally rids itself of the crab by ejaculating on it, and reattaches itself to him.

 Eveready sees a woman covered up to her shoulders by a big pile of sand.
 He "buries" his penis into the pile of sand, which falls away, revealing that he has actually anally penetrated an old man who was having sex with the woman under the sand.
 Eveready runs away, but his penis is stuck inside the old man, dragging him along behind.
 With some effort, he pulls the penis out, then pounds the bent organ back into shape.

 Eveready comes to a man having sex with a donkey, and challenges him to a sword fight using their penises.
 He wins by biting the other man's shaft, which goes limp.
 The donkey invites Eveready to take over, but jumps out of the way as he leaps to penetrate her, causing him to land on a cactus instead, embedding spines in his penis, which he must extract.

 "Discouraged and disheartened", Eveready notices a lumber fence with a cow on the other side of it.
 He puts his penis through a hole in the fence, and the cow eagerly licks it, to his pleasure.